jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Publish changelog (one day prior to the release in case of a security update)

-- [ ] Assure that contents of master branch have been merged to the stable-2.277 branch in the [release repository](https://github.com/jenkins-infra/release)
+- [ ] Assure that contents of master branch have been merged to the stable branch in the [release repository](https://github.com/jenkins-infra/release), e.g. `stable-2.277`

 - [ ] Assure that contents of master branch have been merged to the stable-2.277 branch in the [packaging repository](https://github.com/jenkinsci/packaging)